Trinitro21/tpv/README.md

 Options are:
 * `device`
 	Device ID of your touchscreen.
 May differ between input methods.
 	If using libevdev, it's the number portion of `/dev/input/eventX`.
-If using xinput2, it's optional.
-If you don't set it, the program will catch touch events from all devices.
+If using `xinput2` for `inputmethod`, it's optional; if you don't set it, the program will catch touch events from all devices.
 	Default is -1.
 * `fps`
 	Framerate of the program.
 Should be set to your display's refresh rate for minimal flicker.
 	Default is 60.
-* `outputmethod`
+* `outputwindow`
 	Possibilities are `none`, `root` and `compositeoverlay`.
-	Specifies how to draw the output on the screen.
+	Specifies what window to draw the output on.
 Choosing `none` makes it not draw at all.
 	Default is `root`.
+* `clearmethod`
+	Possibilities are `expose`, `cleararea`, and `exposeandcleararea`.
+	Specifies how the program should clear what it has drawn.
+	Default is `exposeandcleararea`.
 * `inputmethod`
 	Possibilities are `libevdev` and `xinput2`.
 	If you choose `libevdev`, the program needs to be able to access `/dev/input/eventX`.
 	If you choose `xinput2`, pressure sensitivity won't be available.
 	Default is `xinput2`.
+* `hidemouse`
+	Hides the mouse on touch input and shows it on mouse input.
+	Default is 1.
+* `mousedevice`
+	The device to capture mouse events from.
+Only used if `hidemouse` is 1 and `inputmethod` is `libevdev`.
+	Default is -1.
 * `fixedwidth`
 	Whether or not the point should use a fixed width or get touch size info from `ABS_MT_TOUCH_MAJOR`.
 	Pressure sensitivity is not available when using XInput2 for input.